Rahul2360/frontend-nanodegree-mobile-portfolio-master/README.md

 1. The goal of this project was to optimize a website as much as possible
 2. We have to optimize the performance of the website and make it faster.

+  <a href="index.html">index.html</a>
+  Open this link.
+  This link will be send to portfolio page
 ####Tools Used :

 1. JSS Minifier